Зовнішній отит (гострий)

 ЗаBradley W. Kesser, MD, University of Virginia School of Medicine

-External otitis is an acute infection of the ear canal skin typically caused by bacteria (Pseudomonas is most common).
+External otitis is an acute infection of the ear canal skin typically caused by bacteria; Pseudomonas is most common.
 Symptoms include pain, discharge, and hearing loss if the ear canal has swollen shut; manipulation of the auricle causes pain.
-Diagnosis is based on inspection.
-Treatment is with debridement and topical drugs, including antibiotics, corticosteroids, and acetic acid or a combination, and dry ear precautions.
+Diagnosis is based on history and inspection.
+Treatment is with careful debridement of dead skin and wax, topical medications (including antibiotics, corticosteroids, and acetic acid or a combination), and dry ear precautions.

 External otitis may manifest as a localized furuncle or as a diffuse infection of the entire canal (acute diffuse external otitis).
 The latter is often called swimmer’s ear; the combination of water in the canal and use of cotton swabs is the major risk factor.
-Malignant external otitis is a severe (usually Pseudomonas) osteomyelitis of the temporal bone, usually affecting older adults, diabetics, and immunocompromised patients.
+Malignant external otitis is a severe (usually due to Pseudomonas)osteomyelitis of the temporal bone, usually affecting older adults, patients with diabetes, and immunocompromised patients.

 Etiology of Acute External Otitis

 Acute diffuse external otitis is usually caused by bacteria, such as Pseudomonas aeruginosa, Proteus vulgaris, Staphylococcus aureus, or Escherichia coli.
 Fungal external otitis (otomycosis), typically caused by Aspergillus niger or Candida albicans, is less common.
-Furuncles usually are caused by S. aureus (and by methicillin-resistant S. aureus [MRSA] in recent years).
+Furuncles usually are caused by S. aureus and by methicillin-resistant S. aureus (MRSA).

 Predisposing conditions include